Japan shows video of alleged radar lock-on by SKorea warship

-TOKYO (AP) — Japan has released video footage to prove that a South Korean warship allegedly locked its fire-control radar onto a Japanese warplane off the country’s northern coast, the latest move in an escalating row between the two Asian neighbors.
+TOKYO (AP) — Japan released video footage on Friday to prove that a South Korean warship allegedly locked its fire-control radar onto a Japanese warplane off the country’s northern coast, the latest move in an escalating row between the two Asian neighbors.

-The Defense Ministry’s 13-minute video published on its website Friday contained Japanese crewmembers’ voices asking the destroyer for clarification but getting no response.
+The Defense Ministry’s just over 13-minute footage, filmed from the P-1 patrol aircraft and published on its website, contained Japanese crewmembers asking the destroyer for clarification but getting no response.

-Japan alleges that last week a South Korean destroyer repeatedly locked its target illumination radar on the Japanese aircraft off Japan’s northern coast.
+Japan alleged that last Friday a South Korean destroyer repeatedly locked its targeting radar on the Japanese aircraft inside of Japan’s exclusive economic waters off the Noto Peninsula.

-A lock with a fire-control radar is considered a hostile act, and Japan has protested.
+A lock with a fire-control radar is considered a hostile act and only one step away from actual firing.

 Most Read Nation & World Stories